Best Strengthening Exercises for Older Adults

 • Green tea

-Improved Cognitive Function
+Improved Cognitive Ability

 • Memory

-• Executive function (planning, organizing, problem-solving)
+• Executive function (planning, organization, problem solving)

-Reduced Risk of Depression and Anxiety
+Less Depression and Anxiety

-Enhanced Sleep Quality
+Improved Sleep Quality

 Increased Social Interaction

-Incorporating Technology into Your Strength Training Routine
+Incorporating Technology into Your Strength Training Program

 Technology can be a valuable tool in your strength training journey.
 Here are some ways to leverage technology: